 But offsetting these challenges are many rewards!
 Large scale trains are easier to handle and to detail than their smaller cousins and also have a certain mass and presence that you don't get in small scales.
 They move through a living environment, under the sky and sun, in light which changes from hour to hour and month to month.

-If you wish, much of garden railroading can be real: a real steam engine pulling cars built up board by board with real nails and bolts, running over bodies of real water on real steel or concrete bridges, past real rock cliffs, through fields of real greenery or flowers.
-Steel will rust naturally, wood will weather, paint will peel all on its own.
+If you wish, much of garden railroading can be real: a real steam engine pulling cars built up board by board with real nails and bolts, running over bodies of real water on real steel or concrete bridges, past real rock cliffs, through fields of real greenery or flowers, real weather, paint will peel all on its own.